onkoe/max6675-hal/README.md

 This example code will change depending on which HAL device driver you're using.
 An `arduino-hal` project's SPI isn't like that of an `esp32-hal` project.

-However, you only have to focus on two parts:
+However, you only have to focus on using a device with an exposed SPI interface.

-1. A CS (chip select) pin as an `OutputPin`
-2. Some SPI representation that doesn't exclusively own the CS pin (I'm looking at you, `linux-embedded-hal`!)

 Your SPI settings should use MSB (most significant bit) first, target a clock speed of at least 4mhz, and utilize SPI Mode 1.

-After both are good, pass them into the `Max6675::new(spi, chip_select)` constructor.
+After you've gotten a working SPI connection, pass it into the `Max6675::new(spi)` constructor.
 Ta-da!
-Your MAX6675 gets put to good use.
+Your MAX6675 will be put to good use.

 ```rust
 // first, define what pins you're connecting to